-- Our ability to increase sales and maintain gross margins on products sold to our largest customers.
+- We have a long-term goal of continuing to increase our ratio of value-added sales to total sales, which in turn should increase gross margins.
+Our acquisition and internal sales growth strategies will help us continue to make progress toward this objective, including our goal of increasing our market share of products we manufacture for the industrial and site-built construction markets.
+However, achievement of this goal is dependent, in part, upon certain factors that are beyond our control. - Our ability to increase sales and maintain gross margins on products sold to our largest customers.
 We believe our level of service, geographic diversity, and quality of products provide an added value to our customers.
-If our customers are unwilling to pay for the additional services, our sales and gross margins may be reduced. - - Fluctuations in the relative level of the Lumber Market and the trend in the market price of lumber impact our gross margins.
-(See "Impact of the Lumber Market on Our Operating Results.") - - Improved results from framing operations in the western United States.
+If our customers are unwilling to pay for the additional services, our sales and gross margins may be reduced. - Fluctuations in the relative level of the Lumber Market and the trend in the market price of lumber impact our gross margins.
+(See "Impact of the Lumber Market on our Operating Results.") - The relative strength of our end markets may impact our sales prices, capacity utilization, and profitability. - Our ability to continue to achieve cost reductions through our company-wide innovation program.